AMC to raise fresh capital as liquidity troubles deepen

-(Reuters) - AMC Entertainment Holdings Inc, the world’s largest theater chain, said on Tuesday it would raise cash through a share offering and was working hard to restructure its debt and avoid seeking bankruptcy protection.
+(Reuters) - AMC Entertainment Holdings Inc AMC.N, the world's largest theater chain, said on Tuesday it would raise cash through a share offering and was working hard to restructure its debt and avoid seeking bankruptcy protection.

 The company, whose shares fell nearly 11%, is looking to sell up to 15 million of its Class A common stock, but Chief Executive Officer Adam Aron told Reuters that there was no timeline on the plan.